DataBiosphere/data-portal/content/apis/api-documentation/apis.md

 ---
-description: "Overview of the DCP APIs."
+description: "Overview of the HCA Data Portal APIs."
-title: "DCP APIs"
+title: "HCA Data Portal APIs"
 ---

-# DCP APIs
+# HCA Data Portal APIs

-The Data Coordination Platform (DCP) provides APIs for programmatic access of data and metadata.
+The HCA Data Portal provides APIs for programmatic access of data and metadata.

 ## Data Browser API

 The [Data Browser API](/apis/api-documentation/data-browser-api) ia a REST web service for querying metadata associated with both experimental and analysis data.